 If the freelancer has provided some links to some online examples of their work, great; however if you feel you need to see some more, don’t hesitate to ask.
 If the freelancer is indeed keen on working for you, this should be no problem for them.

 The number #1 rule in hiring a freelancer online is if you can’t see any work examples, then don’t make the hire, especially if they’re asking for upfront payment.
 You have to be comfortable that the freelancer can do the work you require.

 #2.
 Communication Frequency And Medium

 It’s really important to remember to set the ground rules for communication with your freelancer.
 Whether it’s by Skype, email, or a weekly phone call, either way, you need to be comfortable with the communication frequency and medium prior to starting any job.

-Often you’ll be working with freelancers who are not in your locale, it is important to set up time and method where your freelancer and you can communicate freely.
+Often you’ll be working with freelancers who are not in your locale, it is important to set up a time and method where your freelancer and you can communicate freely.
 Be upfront with any concerns you may have.
 Most freelancers are very accommodating and may have solutions to your problems, particularly those they have experienced with prior clients.

 #3.
 Don’t Automatically Pick The Cheapest Contractor

 It can be so tempting to pick the cheapest option when selecting a freelancer but this can more often than not lead to disaster.
 It’s not to say that each and every time, picking the cheapest contractor won’t work out, but be careful when considering an entry-level price point contractor as you do get what you pay for when hiring freelancers.

 It’s important to remember that freelance marketplaces generally push the price point down anyway, so you will get good value for money regardless of who you hire.
 Just remember you are far better off choosing a contractor based on expertise and experience than price point, because generally, you will be doing well financially regardless of your choice.